 Side-effects from children's medicines

-This leaflet gives information about is about side-effects from children’s medicines.
-It will support you in discussing with your doctor or nurse any concerns you have about your child’s medicines.
+This page provides information about side-effects from children’s medicines.
+It will support you in discussing any concerns with health professionals.

 What is a side-effect?

-Often it is difficult to be certain whether a medicine has definitely caused a side-effect.
-This is because a child’s symptoms could be due to an illness or another cause.
-If your child is taking lots of different medicines, it can be difficult to pinpoint which (if any) medicine or medicines may have caused the symptoms.
-This uncertainty can be very frustrating for parents, children and health professionals.
+If your child develops any new symptoms after starting a medicine, or at any other time, these may be side-effects.
+However, often it is difficult to be certain whether a medicine has definitely caused the symptoms or whether they are due to your child’s health condition or a new illness.
+If your child is taking lots of different medicines, it can also be difficult to work out which (if any) medicine or medicines have caused the symptoms.

 Reporting side-effects to the medicines safety ‘watchdog’